 Provides information and guidance on sexual health and reproductive justice for adolescents in and outside of San Miguel de Allende

-In conjunction with this program, the library provides free condoms and information to youth and adults in both the mobile and central libraries.
+In conjunction with this program, the library provides free condoms and information to youth and adults in mobile and central libraries.

-It is dedicated to decreasing the rates of youth gang violence through the Hip-Hop tool.
-It works together with the gang ranchero team, performing Rap battles in the Rosario Castellanos central library with the aim of bringing young people closer to institutions such as libraries and encouraging reading.
-These battles consist of giving a book to each participant and they can perform a written battle that is to say write 16 lines of four times and they can have a duel with their opponent of the book’s theme.
+It dedicated to decreasing the rates of youth gang violence through the Hip-Hop tool.
+It works together with the gang ranchero team, performing Rap battles in the Rosario Castellanos central library to bring young people closer to institutions such as libraries and encouraging reading.
+These battles consist of giving a book to each participant, and they can perform a written battle that is to say write 16 lines of four times, and they can have a duel with their opponent of the book’s theme.

 Child Development Center

-The teachers, together with the children from CDI, carry out different activities with the library team, such as book lending, visits to the baby rooms, video library, computer library, audio library, story time and workshops.
+Together with the children from CDI, the teachers carry out different activities with the library team, such as book lending, visits to the baby rooms, video library, computer library, audio library, storytime, and workshops.